 Key Challenges for children in the Philippines

 - The Philippines is the fourth most disaster-prone country in the world, vulnerable to earthquakes, volcanic eruptions, cyclones, landslides, and tsunamis.
+We’re currently providing life-saving relief supplies to communities devastated by Typhoon Rai.

 - More than one-fifth of the population is living below the poverty line.
 This percentage can be as high as 75 percent in certain areas in the southern Philippines.